islco/sudo/source/_posts/2017-06-20-adding-an-export-button-using-django-csv-exporter.md

 ```javascript
 exportSuccess: false
 ```
+This flag is important because it is the success flag that is used to bind to the dom with Vue's v-show and displays the message "You will be emailed a link to your export file" message.
+This flag is initialized as false in the main app.

 ### Step 5 - Getting your Environments Set Up
-You will also need to make sure you have a Sendgrid account created and are using the Sendgrid Django package (sendgrid-django) and an s3 bucket set up with the permissions set to your preferences.
+You will also need to make sure you have a [Sendgrid](https://sendgrid.com) account created and are using the [Sendgrid Django package](https://github.com/elbuo8/sendgrid-django).
+Additionally you will need a an s3 bucket set up with the permissions set to your preferences.

-## Deploying with Heroku
+### Step 6 - Deploying
 Since this was one of the first features I deployed at ISL, I had to get the hang of using Heroku.
 In past roles, I'd only used AWS so this was a learning curve.
 Once I got the hang of using something new, I really liked the speed and ease of the deployment process.